Venice Film Festival: 1940s

 The Doge's Palace in Piazza San Marco hosted the 1947 festival.

 The 1940s represent one of the most difficult moments for the festival.
 In 1941, Nazi propaganda movie Heimkehr was presented, winning an award from the Italian Ministry of Popular Culture.
 With the advent of the conflict the situation degenerated to such a point that the 1940, 1941 and 1942 festivals are regarded as if they did not happen, because they were carried out in places far away from Lido.
 In 1940, the festival was renamed the Italian-German Film Festival (Manifestazione Cinematografica Italo-Germanica) The festival carried this title until 1942, when the festival was suspended due to war.

 The festival resumed full speed in 1946, after the war.
 For the first time, the 1946 edition was held in September, in accordance with an agreement with the newly reborn Cannes Film Festival, which had just held its first review in the spring of that year.
 With the return to normality, Venice once again became a great icon of the film world.

-In 1947, the festival was held in the courtyard of the Doge's Palace, a most magnificent backdrop for hosting a record 90 thousand participants.
+In 1947, the festival was held in the courtyard of the Doge's Palace, hosting a record 90 thousand participants.
 The 1947 festival is widely considered one of the most successful editions in the history of the festival.